raidensakura/modmail/README.md

     $ cd modmail
     ```
 2. Create a Discord bot account, grant the necessary intents, and invite the bot.
-3. Create a free MongoDB database.
+3. Create a MongoDB database and a user for the bot to connect to.
-4. Rename the file `.env.example` to `.env` and fill it with appropriate values
+4. Rename the file `.env.example` to `.env` and fill it with appropriate values.
-5. Install the Python dependencies and run the bot
+5. Install the Python dependencies and run the bot.
     ```console
     $ poetry install --no-root
     $ poetry run python bot.py